freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 News sources trending links and article titles from the [CDN repo](https://github.com/freeCodeCamp/cdn) during the build and adds them to the footer.

+Clone the CDN repo and create a new branch.

 In the [`build/universal/trending`](https://github.com/freeCodeCamp/cdn/tree/main/build/universal/trending) directory, create a new file and name it `language.yaml`.
 For example, if you are launching Dothraki News, name the file `dothraki.yaml`.

-Then copy the contents of the `english.yaml` trending file and paste it into the new YAML file you just created.
+Then copy the contents of the [`english.yaml`](https://github.com/freeCodeCamp/cdn/blob/main/build/universal/trending/english.yaml) trending file and paste it into the new YAML file you just created.

 The contents will look something like this:

 ```yaml
 article0title: 'Learn JavaScript'